Functions in Python

 Functions are used to group together a certain number of related instructions.
-These are reusable block of codes written to carry out a specific task.
+These are reusable blocks of codes written to carry out a specific task.
 A function might or might not require inputs.
 Functions are only executed when they are specifically called.
-Depending on the task a function is supposed to carry out, a function might or might not return a value.
+Depending on the task a function is supposed to carry out, it might or might not return a value.

-In this module, we will learn all about functions in Python to get started with it.
-Following is the list of all the topics that we will cover in this module, in case you want to jump to a specific one.
+In this module, we will learn all about functions in Python to get started with them.
+Following is the list of topics we will cover in this module.

 So, without any further delay, let’s get started.